Experimental Design for Causal Effect Identification: General Subset Identification

 \section{General Subset Identification}

-So far we have discussed the min-cost intervention design problem for subset $S$, where the induced subgrah $\mathcal{G}_{[S]}$ is a c-component.
-In this section, we study the general case in which $S$ is an arbitrary subset of variables and show that the min-cost intervention design problem for $S$ requires solving a set of instances of the problem for single c-component.
+So far we have discussed the minimum-cost intervention design problem for subset $S$, where the induced subgrah $\mathcal{G}_{[S]}$ is a c-component.
+In this section, we study the general case in which $S$ is an arbitrary subset of variables and show that the minimum-cost intervention design problem for $S$ requires solving a set of instances of the problem for subsets of $S$ such as $S_i$ where $\mathcal{G}_{[S_i]}$ is a single c-component.